PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots2.md

 ### 2. Workshop

-The workshop consists of two parts: class discussing on the article, and the Turing Test (Timeslot: 13:30 - 16:00)
+The workshop consists of two parts: class discussing on the article, and the Turing Test (timeslot: 13:30 - 16:00).

 When conducting the Turing Test, we will make use of the chatbots that were found online by you, and/or your fellow students.